Independent Australian Cost Guides

 Urgency

-Emergency work (burst pipe at 2am) commands premium rates.
+Emergency plumbing work in Melbourne (burst pipe at 2am) commands premium rates.
 If it can wait until Monday morning, it almost always should.

 How to Save Money on Plumber in Melbourne